fossas/fossa-cli/docs/integrations/ruby.md

 Default: `list-lockfile`

 #### `gemfile-lock-path: <string>`

 Specify the location of a `Gemfile.lock` file located outside of the project's root directory or a custom named file.

 Example:
 ```yaml
     gemfile-lock-path: config/Gemfile.lock
 ```

+## Analysis

+Fossa analysis for ruby by default attempts to compare the `Gemfile.Lock` file to the output of `bundler list` and takes the intersection of dependencies found.
+If fossa fails to access either of these it will fallback to using the one which succeeds and using all dependencies to create a dependency graph.